ayamashalyy/ayamashalyy/README.md

 <h2>👩‍💻 About Me</h2>
 <p align="center">
-  Passionate iOS Developer with a strong foundation in software engineering and a commitment to building innovative, user-friendly mobile applications.
+  Passionate iOS Developer with a strong foundation in software engineering and a commitment to building innovative, user-     friendly mobile applications.
 Continuously eager to learn and adopt new technologies to improve development processes and app   performance.
 Excited about solving real-world challenges through iOS development and contributing as a valuable team member     to deliver high-quality, impactful solutions.
 </p>